Retail store software audit

 What is a retail store software subscription audit?

 A retail store software subscription audit is a structured review of every software subscription your retail business pays for — across POS and payment processing, rostering and workforce management, inventory and stock control, loyalty programs, ecommerce, email and SMS marketing, payroll, accounting, and reporting tools.
-The goal is to find tools duplicated across sites, seats that grew with a larger team and were never reduced, and subscriptions priced at tiers above your actual trading volume.
-The output is a clear action list: keep, cut, consolidate, or renegotiate.
+For an owner-led retailer with 5-50 staff, start with Xero, MYOB, business-card statements, POS invoices, Shopify/app-marketplace exports, direct debits, and site-level receipts.
+The goal is to find tools duplicated across sites, seats that grew with a larger team and were never reduced, and subscriptions priced at tiers above actual trading volume.
+The output is a clear action list: keep, cancel, downgrade, consolidate, renegotiate, or assign a renewal owner.

 Why retail businesses accumulate software waste